 Remove/Delete User Account with deluser Command

-The official command to delete or remove user account from the Ubuntu is the
+The official command to delete or remove the user account from the Ubuntu is the

 deluser command.
 The user account name should be provided to the deluser command.
-Also we require privileges to delete user account which can be provided by logging in root user or by using the
+Also, we require privileges to delete a user account which can be provided by logging in root user or by using the

 sudo command as a regular user.

 Remove/Delete User Account with deluser Removing User Home Directory